Data Exports: Account Opening

 Mauricio Castro107

-After that, just add another column with the count of applications accepted and divide the two numbers:
+Then add a column with the count of accepted applications and divide the two numbers:

 Arthur Araujo23522%